 - Once the fruit is dehydrated, remove the tray from the oven and allow the fruit to cool.

 - Take a piece of twine or string and tie a knot at one end.
 Please make a small hole with a needle in the centre of the dried orange and thread it onto the string.
-You can now thread ivy leaves and tie the end with a cinnamon stick to make a small vertical stack.
+To make a small vertical stack, you can incorporate ivy leaves and tie the end with a cinnamon stick.

-You can hang these arrangements anywhere in your bedroom, from your window to the corner of your mirror or your door handle.
-You can also add any leftover dried orange segments or cinnamon sticks to your headboard garland.
+You can hang these arrangements anywhere in your bedroom, from your window to the corner of your mirror or door handle.
+Add any leftover dried orange segments or cinnamon sticks to your headboard garland.

 Although most Christmas trees live in the lounge or kitchen, you can also purchase small artificial trees that are the perfect size for any bedroom surface, such as the top of your chest of drawers.

 Want to make these little twine trees yourself?
-Then follow these steps below:
+Then follow the steps below:

 - Take a foam cone and cover it in clear plastic wrap.

-- Take some green embroidery floss, twine or string (note that you can use any preferred colour to match your Christmas theme) and, starting at the tip of the cone, wrap it around in a crisscross pattern.
+- Take some green embroidery floss, twine, or string (note that you can use any preferred colour to match your Christmas theme) and wrap it around at the tip of the cone in a crisscross pattern.
 You can vary the sizes of your trees by stopping before you reach the end of the cone.